 My first article was published in Finland's largest newspaper, Helsingin Sanomat, when I was 13 years old.
-A decade and some years later, I now hold an MFA in nonfiction writing from Columbia University and have published my criticism, personal essays, and investigative journalism in publications such as The New York Times, The Atlantic, and Monocle.
+A decade and some years later, I now hold an MFA in nonfiction writing from Columbia University and have published my journalism and essays in The New York Times Magazine, The New York Times, The Atlantic, The Paris Review, and Monocle.

 My work has been translated to Greek, Portuguese, Italian, Vietnamese, and Thai.
 One of my investigative pieces for The Atlantic was also recently anthologized – alongside work by writers like Malcolm Gladwell and Jenna Wortham – in Signs of Life in the USA: Readings on Popular Culture for Writers, published by Bedford/St. Martin’s.

 I am currently at work on a memoir – a chapter of which appeared in The New York Times' Modern Love column.
 Actor Cory Michael Smith performed that essay in 2018 at the Modern Love Live event at Provincetown Film Festival, where The Boston Globe said it was a “crowd favorite.”
 That reading was also aired as an episode on the Modern Love Podcast on NPR and is now also available on Spotify and iHeartRadio, among other platforms.